pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/catch/destructed_catch_var_can_not_cause_dupe_bindings.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already bound
+  Can not create a binding for `a` because was already bound as a catch clause binding

 try {} catch ([a,a]) { }
                   ^------- error